Resources, Rights, and Options for Complainants

 A complainant has the following rights:

 - You have the right to be assigned a Case Manager.
-The Case Manager is a staff member assigned to each party to help explain the rights, resources, and options that are available to them, answer any questions each party might have, and assist with providing supportive measures.
-You will be assigned a different Case Manager than the Respondent (the individual accused of misconduct).
+The Case Manager is a University staff member assigned to you to explain your rights, resources, and options for resolving the complaint, to answer any questions you might have, and to provide supportive measures.
+You will be assigned a different Case Manager than the Respondent (the individual accused of Prohibited Conduct).

-- You have the right to have irrelevant prior sexual history excluded as evidence during an investigation.
+- You have the right to have irrelevant prior sexual history excluded as evidence during a hearing.

-- You have the right to review the draft investigation report and submit a response before the report is submitted to the Designated Administrator.
+- You have the right to review the draft investigation report, including all inculpatory and exculpatory evidence gathered during the investigation.
+You may submit a response to the report before the report is finalized and submitted to the Hearing Officer/Designated Administrator.

-- You have the right to be simultaneously informed of the outcome of the investigation, and in cases of sexual assault, stalking, dating violence, or domestic violence, the sanction imposed (if any).
+- You have the right to be informed of the outcome of the investigation at the same time as the Respondent, and in cases of sexual assault, sexual harassment, sex-based misconduct, sex-based discrimination, stalking, dating violence, or domestic violence, you will be notified of the sanction imposed (if any).

-- You have the right to appeal the decision of the Designated Administrator based on new evidence, procedural error, or appropriateness/severity of the sanctions.
-You have the right to be simultaneously notified of any changes to the decision or sanctions, and when the decision becomes final.
+- You have the right to appeal the decision of the Designated Administrator based on new evidence; procedural irregularity; bias or conflict of interest on the part of the Title IX Coordinator, Investigator(s), or Designated Administrator; or, appropriateness/severity of the sanctions.
+You have the right to be notified if the case is appealed by either party and the outcome of the appeal.

 - If you have obtained a protective order, civil no-contact order, restraining order, or similar order against another member of the University community, the order should be provided to the Chief Risk, Ethics, and Compliance Officer.
 In conjunction with the University Police Department and other University officials, the Chief Risk, Ethics, and Compliance Officer will take all reasonable and legal actions to implement the order.